Maryland Public Television: Stations

 WGPT is assigned to the Pittsburgh, Pennsylvania, market and elects must-carry status on satellite providers there.
 For the purposes of pay-television carriage, WMPT and WMPB are assigned to the Baltimore market, while WFPT and WWPB are assigned to Washington–Hagerstown and WCPB to Salisbury.

+MPT holds a construction permit for a translator, W23FE-D, which will be licensed to Lusby and cover parts of Southern Maryland that receive a marginal signal from WMPT and WCPB.